Spider-Man 2 (2004 video game): PSP

 After foiling a bomb threat orchestrated by the Vulture, another escaped villain, Spider-Man learns from him that the Shocker has also escaped and is planning a job at a warehouse.
 Spider-Man goes there and discovers that Shocker has teamed up with Rhino, who broke him and the other villains out of prison.
 Spider-Man manages to defeat the two villains and leaves them for the police.
 Before Spider-Man departs, Shocker reveals that Octavius hired him and Rhino to steal some high-tech equipment from the government, which Spider-Man deduces that Octavius needs for his fusion reactor.

 Requiring the isotope tritium to fuel his reactor, Octavius visits Harry to demand it, who agrees to help in exchange for Spider-Man.
 Harry tells Octavius to seek Peter, who he believes is friends with the hero.
 Octavius locates Peter, tells him to find Spider-Man, and kidnaps Mary Jane.
-Spider-Man confronts Octavius and battles him on top of a New York City Subway train.
+Spider-Man confronts Octavius and battles him atop a New York City Subway train.
 Octavius sabotages the controls and leaves Spider-Man to save the passengers, which he does at a tremendous physical toll.
 Spider-Man falls unconscious, allowing Octavius to deliver him to Harry.
 As Octavius leaves with the tritium, Harry prepares to kill Spider-Man, only to be shocked to see Peter under the mask.
 Peter convinces Harry to direct him to Octavius' lair, as bigger things are at stake.
 As Peter arrives at Octavius's waterfront laboratory and attempts to rescue Mary Jane discreetly, Octavius discovers him, and they battle while the nuclear reaction swells.
 Peter ultimately subdues Octavius, reveals his identity, and helps him return to his senses.
 Realizing the error of his ways, Octavius sacrifices himself to destroy the fusion reactor, while Spider-Man rescues Mary Jane, who is now aware of his secret identity.

-On her wedding day, Mary Jane abandons her fiancé at the altar and runs to Peter's apartment.
+Mary Jane abandons her fiancé at the altar on her wedding day and runs to Peter's apartment.
 She confesses her feelings for him and says she will fully support his double life.
 As they hear police sirens in the distance, Mary Jane encourages Peter to help as Spider-Man.